 Good luck with your sewing project!

-You can now support me on Ko-Fi!
-Any amount helps covering the fees for pattern making and illustrating software, fabrics, threads… If you can’t afford a donation, you can also support the blog by liking, sharing and commenting my posts.
-Anything helps!
-Thanks!
+You can support me on Ko-Fi!
+Every little bit helps cover the costs of pattern-making software, illustration tools, fabrics, threads, and more.
+If a donationโs not possible, you can still support the blog by liking, sharing, and commenting on my posts.
+Thanks so much!

 thank you!

 Thanks very much.
-Is there a tutorial to go with the pattern please 🙏
+Is there a tutorial to go with the pattern please ๐

 Hi, I just released a printable tutorial on my kofi shop.
 Check in the blog post there’s a link if you’re interested.

 Thankyou for waistcoat pattern.
-Is there a tutorial please
+Is there a tutorial pleaseย

 Sent from Sky Yahoo Mail on Android